hipspy/hips/docs/installation.rst

 In addition, the following packages are needed for optional functionality:

 * `Matplotlib`_ 2.0 or later.
 Used for plotting in examples.
-* `tqdm`_ 4.15 or later.
+* `tqdm`_.
 Used for showing progress bar either on terminal or in Jupyter notebook.

 We have some info at :ref:`py3` on why we don't support legacy Python (Python 2).